Excel VBA Select Case Statement

 Sub TestWeekday() Select Case Weekday(Now) Case 1, 7 Select Case Weekday(Now) Case 1 MsgBox "Today is Sunday" Case Else MsgBox "Today is Saturday" End Select Case Else MsgBox "Today is a Weekday" End Select End Sub

 Here the select case is defined inside another select case to test a day, weekday, or weekend.
 Except for case 1 and 7 remaining all are weekdays (Note: case 1 is Sunday and case 7 is Saturday)

 - The ‘Is’ keyword using in the statement of [case] and [case else] are not equal.

 - ActiveX control should be used in executing program through a command button taking input and displaying output in the excel sheet range of cells.

-- It is hard to run the programs in VBA if macros are disabled and always enable Macros to get best results.
+- It is hard to run the programs in VBA if macros are disabled and always enable Macros to get the best results.

-- VBA is a case sensitive and input should be entered accurately to get better results.
+- VBA is a case sensitive, and input should be entered accurately to get better results.

 This has been a guide to VBA Select Case Statement.
 Here we discuss how to use VBA select case statements with various keywords like Is, To along with examples, and downloadable Excel template.
 Below you can find some useful excel VBA articles –